 The 60-day paid maternity leave is simply not enough for most Malaysian women.

+Why?
 A women who goes through the delivery of a child suffers not just physically but emotionally and mental too.

 Post-natal depression (PND), a health issue - 1 in 3 new mothers, or 10%, suffer PND which is a less understood form of depression.
 Women with this medical disorder are either not ready to work or feel they cannot return to work yet.
 The problems usually start within a few weeks or months of giving birth.
 Over 50% of mothers develop the disorder within the first 3 months.

 Further, for about 1 in 7 women the ensuing stresses and emotional changes can be intense, and include strong depressive mood swings, anxiety, social withdrawal, irritability and can get highly dysfunctional if severe.
 PND also interferes with the bonding and attachment process between mother and child.
 Around 1 in every 10 women has PND after having a baby.
+Without treatment it can last for months, or quite rarely, years.
+Recovery takes time.

+That is not all; breastfeeding (bonding) – holding a full-time job while still breastfeeding is tough partly because workplaces do not meet the needs of nursing mothers.
 Breastfeeding itself is mutually beneficial for mother and child.
 It protects against some breast and ovarian cancers because oestrogen levels drop very low while breastfeeding.
 Research shows the longer a mother breastfeeds, the cancer risk goes lower.
 Also, if a mother is unable to express milk during the work-day, her breasts will become engorged, resulting in plugged milk ducts which can lead to unbearable pain that may result in breast infection, and she will not be fit to work.

 For the child, breast milk provides numerous health and emotional advantages for both mother and child, which are crucial in the initial months of bonding.
 Breastfeeding protects a newborn from ear infections, colds and viruses, or reduces the severity of the illness.
 It helps to reduce infant mortality, most of which occurs in the first 100-200 days of a baby’s life.
 More maternity leave will allow mothers to provide better care for their newborns.

+Preparing to return to work is another emotional and mental trauma.
 The concern for the child’s care, love, affection, nutrition etc occupies the mother’s thoughts rendering her incapable of producing results up to her fullest capacity.
 Leave alone if the mother has no one to care for the child and has to leave the child at day care centre etc. Her thoughts are not just of the child but also the cost that accompanies the care.

+Malaysian women in employment stand at 5.1 million in the total Malaysian workforce of 11.29 million (2009) and a workforce without sufficient maternity leave, are forced to stop work altogether or find it hard to return to work.
 The social, psychological and medical cost of having women back at work before full physical recovery or connecting with their newborns is immeasurable, and should never be tolerated in a country like Malaysia.
 Extended maternity leave would give mothers a reasonably sufficient time to bond with and breastfeed their babies without the added financial worries.
 It will be good for business and the economy because it will help keep skilled, experienced female staff attached to the workforce.

 For the employer, offering extended maternity leave indicates to prospective employees that the company cares about their health and relationships with their spouse and children.
 Maternity leave also encourages highly-qualified people to apply for positions, creating a larger pool of applicants, and enhances the company’s public image among its peers, thus increasing its status within the industry.

-in 2005 citing the ILO says Malaysia is among 25 countries out of 152 providing maternity leave for 60 days or less.
+A UNDP report in 2005 citing the ILO says Malaysia is among 25 countries out of 152 providing maternity leave for 60 days or less.

 We, therefore, wish to petition the Malaysian government to amend the Employment Act 1955 to reflect the extension of the paid maternity leave to 90 days.

-The Undersigned:
+Sincerely, The Undersigned: Explanatory note:

 1. This petition is presented here both in Bahasa Malaysia and in English.